 Smoked salmon, lox, Nova lox.
-The difference between these terms can be a little confusing, but one thing is for sure – they all taste great on a bagel!
-Smoked salmon is a really just a generic term that can be used to describe any salmon that has been cured and/or cold or hot smoked.
+The difference between these terms can be a little confusing, but one thing is for sure… they all taste great on a bagel!
+Lox refers to salmon that has been cured in a saltwater brine, while smoked salmon has become a somewhat generic term used to describe any salmon that has been cured and/or cold or hot smoked.
 According to purists, lox should always be made from salmon belly, which is the richest and most fatty area of the fish.
-Lox is salmon that has been cured in a saltwater brine.
-Nova lox earned it name from Nova Scotia, but now the name is more representative of the saltwater brine and cold smoke process that differentiates it from plain old brined lox.
+Nova lox earned their name from Nova Scotia; they tend to be processed in a saltwater brine and cold smoked, differentiating them from plain old brined lox.

-All of these methods have one thing in common– they are used to preserve fish for long periods of time.
-Scandinavians and Germans brought the curing process to America during the 1800s.
-Cured salmon soon became known as “lox,” which was an Americanized version of the Yiddish “laks.”
-At the turn of the 20th century, American Jews began lightly brining their salmon and then cold smoking it.
+This whole lox thing started as a way of preserving fish for long periods of time.
+Scandinavians and Germans brought the process to America during the 1800s.
+The cured salmon soon became known as “lox” which was an Americanized version of the Yiddish “laks.”
+At the turn of the 20th century, American Jews began lightly brining their salmon and cold smoking it.
 Cold smoking occurs at a temperature somewhere between 72 and 80 degrees F. It does not cook the fish, but instead imparts a mild, smoky flavor.
-This variety became popular in East Coast delis and eventually spread throughout the country.
+This variety was most popular throughout the delis of the East Coast.

 Like many folks, I adore thinly sliced smoked salmon on a toasted bagel with cream cheese.
 But why stop there?
 There are many ways to enjoy this salty, flavorful treat.
 Lately I’ve been scrambling smoked salmon pieces with eggs, goat cheese, and a little fresh dill.
 Scrumptious!
 Serve it with a little sour cream or labaneh cheese on the side… sounds weird, I know, but trust me it’s the best.
 I’m officially addicted, and have enjoyed this combination for breakfast and brinner several times over the past few weeks.
 And yes, in case you’re wondering, it can also be made with plain cured lox.
 Enjoy!